-We have not yet begun commercialization activities for any our product candidates in active development.
+With the exception of APADAZ, we have not yet begun commercialization activities for our product candidates in active development.
 Because many of our product candidates may have large potential market opportunities, and may require significant marketing resources, we may conclude that the most appropriate approach to their commercialization, if they receive regulatory approval, will involve forming a commercial collaboration or strategic relationship, or consummating some type of strategic transaction, with a larger pharmaceutical or other marketing organization.
 Alternatively, we may conclude that building our own focused sales and marketing organization will be most appropriate, perhaps as part of a co-promotional arrangement, or some other form of collaboration.
 As we get closer to potential approval of our product candidates, we will work to identify and implement the commercialization strategies that we conclude are the most desirable with regard to the specific product candidates.

-Historically, we have devoted a significant amount of resources to develop our product candidates.
-For the years ended December 31, 2016, 2015 and 2014, we recorded \$20.5 million, \$13.9 million and \$11.9 million, respectively, in research and development expenses.
-We plan to increase our research and development expense for the foreseeable future as we continue our efforts to commercialize, if approved, and further advance the development of our product candidates, subject to the availability of additional funding.
+Historically, we have devoted a significant amount of resources to develop our product and product candidates.
+For the years ended December 31, 2017, 2016 and 2015, we recorded \$20.6 million, \$20.5 million and \$13.9 million, respectively, in research and development expenses.
+We plan to increase our research and development expense for the foreseeable future as we continue our efforts to further advance the development of our product candidates and commercialize APADAZ and our product candidates, if approved, subject to the availability of additional funding.